ifm/developerportal/v1.4.30/_sources/Technology/Hardware/Mounting/clearance_area.md.txt

 | | ![Example of bad mounting position where the the clearane area is obstructed along the horizontal axis](img/bad_mounting_side.png) |

 :::{warning}
-Pay particular attention to parts of the vehicle that could obstruct the clearance area in corners, or further away than the direct robot shell.
+Pay particular attention to parts of the vehicle that could obstruct the clearance area in corners, or further away than the robot shell itself.
-Especially for the O3R225 camera, the clearance area is larger than one would expect instinctively, and special care is required in the design of the mounting position.
 :::